42daniel/netlify-cms-tutorial/blog/a-new-blog-entry.md

 ---
-path: test
+path: test2
 date: '2018-04-11'
-title: a new blog entry
+title: a new blog entry again
 ---